fit-r2lab/demo-cefore/README.md

 ### How to run the demo

-**Prerequisites**: you should have an account and a reserved slice on R2lab and have installed a few software on your machine.
+**Prerequisites**: You should have an account and a reserved slice on R2lab and have installed a few software on your machine.

 * To sign up and reserve a slice, see [https://r2lab.inria.fr/tuto-010-registration.md]()
 * To install the few companion software, see [https://r2lab.inria.fr/tuto-030-nepi-ng-install.md]()

+**Publisher host**: Choose the host you want to use as the publisher of the video file.
+We provide a Dockerfile (within the publisher directory) with Cefore and iperf installed that you can use for the demo.
+To build the corresponding image, run on an empty directory of the publisher host the following command:

+* docker build -t cefore_publisher .

+Then to create the publisher container, run:

+* docker run  -t -i -p80:80  --rm --name="cefore\_publisher" cefore\_publisher:latest

-### Cefore streaming scenario
+#### Cefore streaming scenario

 We assume that your publisher host has the following public IP address: a.b.c.d